 Mark: "I oppose homosexuality because of my faith.
 The Bible clearly says it is wrong, so it is wrong."

-Mark should be reminded that there are many different interpretations of the Christian bible and that many Christians do not oppose homosexuality for faith-based reasons.
-He should be helped to see that his faith is leading him to be intolerant and perhaps hateful.
+How might we respond to this?
+We could remind Mark that there are many different interpretations of the Christian bible and that many Christians do not oppose homosexuality for faith-based reasons.
+We might attempt to help him to see that his faith is leading him to be intolerant and perhaps hateful.
 Does this fit with the image he has of himself?
 Is the persecution of others really how he wants to manifest his faith?
 An alternative theory might be suggested where Mark's homophobia is already present and he is simply trying to justify it via his faith.
 Did he form his opinions about homosexuals prior to consulting his bible?
 Finally (and we usually stop well before this point), what does this sort of intolerance say about Mark's faith?
 Yes, his beliefs probably have little to do with any religious dogma (except it serves as a convenient excuse).
 However, there are serious problems with any dogma that is this divisive.
-This must be examined too.
+This could be examined too.

 Tagged as: faith